 An instant-read meat thermometer ensures perfectly cooked hamburger patties.
 A beef, veal, lamb, or pork burger cooked to 160°F, regardless of color, is safe.
 (Ground turkey or chicken burgers must be cooked to 165°F.) If the beef has been mixed with eggs or other ingredients, grill the burgers to 165°F.

-If using a digital instant-read thermometer, insert the tip of the thermometer into the burger at least 1/4 of an inch for 10 seconds.
+If using a digital instant-read thermometer, insert the tip of the thermometer into the cooking burger at least a quarter of an inch for 10 seconds.
 If using a dial instant-read thermometer, insert the thermometer through the side of the burger to a depth of 2 to 3 inches to get an accurate reading.

-A meat thermometer guarantees perfectly grilled roasts every time.
+You shouldn't just be using a thermometer for hamburgers on the grill.
+Your meat thermometer can also guarantee perfectly grilled roasts every time.
 Insert an oven-going meat thermometer into the center of the thickest part of the uncooked roast.
-The thermometer should not touch any fat, bone, or the pan.
-When the meat reaches the desired doneness remove it from the grill.
+The thermometer should not touch any fat or bone, or the pan.
+When the meat reaches the desired doneness, remove it from the grill.
 Let it stand about 15 minutes before slicing.
 This will make the meat easier to slice.

 Looking for a great grilled roast?
 Try our Tri-Tip Roast Recipe with Grilled Avocados.

 For more meat-smart advice, check out our Interactive Roasting Guide.

 Best Grilled Burgers

 Turn your ordinary hamburger patties into the best grilled burgers ever!
 We have a few more tips and tricks for cooking burgers, plus a few of our all-time favorite burger recipes.
 Your perfect burger awaits!